Unparalleled experience in breast fat transfer and natural breast augmentation with fat grafting in Sydney

 Is this a stem cell fat graft?

-Machine that select out stem cells from fat is an exciting area of current research.
+Machines that select out stem cells is an ongoing area of fat grafting research, however, these machines have never gained widespread use in breast fat grafting.
 Fat itself is a rich source of stem cells, and by centrifuging it, the amount of stem cells does increase in the injected fat.
 However, currently there insufficient evidence of the safety and efficacy of fat augmented with large numbers of stem cells by the use of such devices.
-These are undergoing trials and may be used in the future, this technology is new and has little published data.
-All the published clinical trials and safety data regarding fat grafting have been done on patients with centrifuged fat, not with stem cell augmented fat.
+Most published clinical trials and safety data regarding fat grafting have been done on patients with centrifuged fat, not with stem cell augmented fat.
 The current method of fat grafting achieves very good results, without needing to do this.
-No other experienced fat grafting pioneers in the world have demonstrated increased take rates with such devices or adopted them in their practices.
+No other experienced fat grafting pioneers have adopted such devices in their practices.

 Does platelet rich plasma improve fat graft survival rates?